erSubhashThapa/100daysofcode/r2-log.md

   ## Create React App
   I already had create-react-app installed.
 I used it to make a new project.

-  In the directory you want to make you project run:
+  In the directory that you want to make your project in, run the command:

   `create reacte app <projectname>`

   ## Run A create-react-app Project In The Browser